Walter Farrell, O.P., Death, 1951-11-23

 Scope and Contents

-Friars with particuarly substantial historically important papers or items outside of the scope of the Personal Files are placed within a dedicated collection under their name.
+Friars with particuarly substantial historically important papers or items outside of the scope of the Personal Files Collection are moved to a dedicated collection under their name.

 This collection is a work in progress and any use of these files requires the explicit permission of the Provincial.
 Contact the Archivist to discuss access or inquire about friars that may not been cataloged yet.